carlrobert/Hello-ScriptCraft/README.md

 ScriptCraft Experiments

-Put the .js files in ScriptCraft's js-plugins directory
+Put the .js files in a dedicated folder, for example, scriptcraft/plugins/<your name>

 Generate a rollercoaster: `rollercoaster()`
 -----------------------------------------